phy504-sbu/homework2/README.md

    the Bash syntax `${var:start:end}` to output a substring of `${var}`, from character `start` to `end`.

+   We want to make 2 modifications to the script:

-   We then output But what if the arguments are not provided?
+   a.
+What if the arguments are not provided?
+The special variable

-   The special variable `$#` holds the number of arguments passed.
+      `$#` holds the number of arguments passed.
 We can test use `-eq` in an if-test condition to compare the number of arguments passed in to the number we want.

       Modify the script to test if there are 2 arguments, and if not, have it print out the usage and exit the script using the `exit` command.

+   b.
+If the user passes `-1` as the second argument, have the number
+      of lines it prints be equal to the length of the string.

+      To accomplish this, you might want to set the number of lines to output to a variable like `count`, e.g., as
+      ```
+      count=$2
+      ```
+      (notice: no spaces), and then modify the loop to do:
+      ```
+      for i in $(seq 0 ${count})
+      ```